Advertisements

 It is recommended to consult with a qualified Islamic scholar and mention to them the company and the name of the product before consuming CBD products.

-Is CBD oil Halal?
+Is CBD oil Halal or haram?

 According to a Fatwa,